memuller/benedict/php/wp-content/themes/omega/doc/readme.txt

 Changelog
 ---------

+0.9.9
+- fix pagination style css
+- bring back the Layout Options
+- Add compatibility with WordPress 3.9

+0.9.8
+- fix featured image issue from 0.9.6 update

+0.9.7
+- fix featured image issue from 0.9.6 update

+0.9.6
+- Replace layout meta box with templates
+- move theme options to omega options plugin

 0.9.5
 - add validation to theme option
-- replace do_atomic with do_action
+- replace do_atomic with do_action (back to basic)

 0.9.4
 - remove if class_exists( 'Omega' )